ami87878/ami87878/README.md

 ###  👋 hi, i'm Amirhossein khanmohammadi , a passionate self-taught  front-end web developer and  from iran . my passion for software lies with dreaming up ideas and making them come true with elegant interfaces.
-I am programming on the front side and I am very interested in React.
+I am programming on the front side and I am very interested in React and Vue js.
 Here I put my code samples.
 My skills are HTML, CSS,SCSS, Modern JavaScript, Bootstrap,Bootstrap-Vue, Git, React,Vuejs and Typescript, and I enjoy working with other developers and team work.

 💼 If you want to have any work or communication with me, contact my email:  amirhossein.kh.job@gmail.com